batmanlab/MedSyn/preprocess/README.md

 # Pre-process Data for training MedSyn

-The data preprocessing pipeline consists of six steps, listed as following:
+The data preprocessing pipeline is composed of five steps, which are as follows:

-### Step 1: Segment lung from CT scans, because we use lung mask for registration
+### Step 1: Lung Segmentation from CT Scans for Registration Purposes

 ```bash
 python 1_seg_lung.py --img_folder path_to/